easonlns/In-vehicle-coupon-cat-data-analysis/README.md

 ---

-This README provides an overview of the project, details about the dataset, the methodology used, performance metrics of different models, and the final conclusions.
+This updated README provides an overview of the project, details about the dataset, the methodology used, performance metrics of different models, relevant formulas, and the final conclusions.